jinzhi0123/vue-reactive-decorator/README.md

 }
 ```

-The inner implementation of `@observable` just like the following code:
+The inner implementation of `@Observable` just like the following code:

 ```typescript
 import { ref } from 'vue'